-- Always have water, soap, paper towels, single-use cloths or an air dryer available for use. - Wash hands in soapy water for 20 seconds, and dry thoroughly. - Everyone working in your business must regularly wash their hands especially. - Cuts or sores on food handlers must be completely covered (e.g. with band aids and/or gloves) or they must not handle food.
+- Always have water, soap, paper towels, single use cloths or an air-dryer available for use. - Wash hands in soapy water for 20 seconds, rise and dry thoroughly. - Ensure everyone working in your business regularly washes their hands. - Cuts and sores on food handlers must be completely covered (e.g. with band aids and/or gloves) or they must not handle food.